 The head of the family, along with his wives and younger children, usually stay at home and tend to a small herd and the crops.
 The young married sons and their families leave with the rest of the cattle.
 Hence, the Fulani can move when they desire and can also pay kinsmen and laborers to tend to the home vegetable gardens.
 In this way, they can be rewarded and enriched by both herding and farming.

 At the homestead, agriculture provides for the livelihood of the people, with pearl millet and sorghum as the staple crops.
 Corn, beans, peanuts, melons, and cucumbers are also grown.
 Horses, sheep, goats, chickens, and dogs are kept at the family farm, and wild rice is gathered from the fields by the women.

 Family lineages settle in the same village and form family compounds.
 Polygyny (the practice of having more than one wife) is commonly practiced.
 A bride is sometimes picked according to the number of cattle she possesses, since cattle are a symbol of wealth among all Fulani.

 At the markets, the Bagirmi Fulani trade their dairy products for grain, farm equipment, and cloth.
 The market also serves as a place for social gatherings.
 Village dances and ceremonies are held in the market.

-* Ask the Holy Spirit to grant wisdom and favor to missions agencies currently focusing on the Bagirmi Fulani.
+Ask the Holy Spirit to grant wisdom and favor to mission agencies currently focusing on the Bagirmi Fulani.